allegory-software/allegory-sdk/README.md

 On the **frontend** we use [canvas-ui], an IMGUI library written in JavaScript with no dependencies, featuring an editable virtual grid, built-in screen sharing, a UI builder, and more.

-> canvas-ui is independent of the SDK and included as a git submodule so you can use your own frontend tech instead.
+It is included as a git submodule so you can use your own frontend tech instead.

 [canvas-ui]: https://github.com/allegory-software/canvas-ui